uwu/shelter/packages/shelter-docs/docs/guides/plugin.md

 actually wipe our modifications.
 To handle this, we place something on the element that, if React were to reset our changes, it would also remove.
 This is usually a [dataset attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).

+This is a side effect of how we are doing things - we don't intercept the UI rendering, we modify after it.
+This inherently means we are out of sync with React.
+This can cause many issues, and this is one of them.

 So right at the very start of our handleElement call, we add a check, and add an element:
 ```js